-Hamburger Hash brings together chopped potatoes, veggies, and ground beef in a one skillet wonder that your family will love.
-The simplicity of this Hamburger Hash recipe makes it perfect for a busy weeknight supper.
+Hamburger hash brings together chopped potatoes, veggies, and ground beef in a one-skillet wonder that your family will love.
+The simplicity of this hamburger hash recipe makes it perfect for a busy weeknight supper.
 It’s also an excellent way to use leftovers!

-A traditional ground beef hash recipe calls for chopped potatoes, but rice can be substituted for the potatoes to make Hamburger Hash with Rice.
+A traditional ground beef hash recipe calls for chopped potatoes, but rice can be substituted for potatoes to make hamburger hash with rice.
 The rice brings a different texture but is just as delicious and filling as the original.
-Hamburger Hash with gravy adds a delicious sauce to the ensemble that just begs to be mopped up with a crust of bread.
+Hamburger hash with gravy adds a delicious sauce to the ensemble that just begs to be mopped up with a crust of bread.

-- All in one skillet preparation
+- All-in-one skillet preparation

 - Easy down-home comfort food!

 What is Hamburger Hash?

 Hamburger Hash is a main dish that incorporates ground beef and chopped potatoes in a single skillet meal.
 It’s quick and easy to pull together and is perfectly spiced to please even the most delicate pallets.

 - Potatoes: I like russets in this recipe.
 They’re nice and creamy.
 You can use Yukon Gold or Red potatoes if you’d like.